adcaptcha-org/adCAPTCHA-NPM-Packages/examples/react/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-#### NOTE: `PLACEMENT_ID` has to be set in your `.env.local` and The Node example has to be running at the same time for the verification step to work.
+#### NOTE: `REACT_APP_PLACEMENT_ID` has to be set in your `.env.local` and The Node example has to be running at the same time for the verification step to work.
+Additionally, The react NPM package has to be built running `npm run build`.